Police: Waterbury woman stole money from store

-BARRE — A Waterbury woman is accused of stealing money from her employer.
+BARRE — A Waterbury woman is accused of stealing money from her employer, Convenience Plus.

 Sydney Hosick, 23, pleaded not guilty Thursday in Washington County criminal court in Barre to a felony count of embezzlement.
 If convicted, Hosick could face a maximum sentence of 10 years in prison.
 She was released on her own recognizance.